 VBAC Sabotage #2: Induction of Labour

-I’m sure the risk of uterine rupture has been drummed into you already – it can be waved around like a big scary monster by many doctors, even though the actual risk of a rupture (this does not mean your baby dying) of less than 1%, similar to that of an amniocentesis (resulting a miscarriage) and other pre-natal tests, which doctors have no trouble in performing.
+I’m sure the risk of uterine rupture has been drummed into you already – it can be waved around like a big scary monster, even though the actual risk of a rupture (this does not mean your baby dying) of less than 1%, similar to that of an amniocentesis (resulting a miscarriage) and other pre-natal tests, which doctors have no trouble in performing.

-It is well known in the medical profession that you should avoid inducing VBAC women with drugs – however over the last 12 months I have heard an increasing number of stories where VBAC women have been induced or augmented.
+It is well known in the medical profession that you should avoid inducing VBAC women with drugs where possible – however there seems to be an increased number of inductions again.
 If you have an induction, you are guaranteed to have other forms of intervention, including restrictive continuous electronic monitoring.
 Your VBAC dream can quickly fly out the window with this one because induction of labour increases the risk of caesarean section – and thats without even having a prior caesarean.

 At the end of the day, an induction only introduces real risks to what could be a perfectly normal birth, with many ending up in emergency caesarean sections.
 Even obstetricians will admit that there is a clear link between induction of labour and caesarean section.
 So inducing with drugs, especially when you want a VBAC, is truly playing with fire.